Lei-Lei-alpha/Materials-Research-Notes/docs/_Chap1-Coding/Vim_cheatsheet.markdown

 *   :3,5d - delete lines starting from 3 to 5
 *   :g/{pattern}/d - delete all lines containing pattern
 *   :g!/{pattern}/d - delete all lines not containing pattern
+* :$d - delete all lines
+* :%d - delete all lines
+* ggdG - delete all lines